r-forge/rtfsweave/www/content.md

 <!-- Sometimes it is nice to specify where a pagebreak goes (use `\page`), -->

 ### Should I save RTF file to a native Word format like `*.docx`?

 If you have Microsoft Word, yes.
-It is important to save as `*.docx` (or `*.doc`) _before_ making any edits to the RTF file.
+It is important to save the RTF file as `*.docx` (or `*.doc`) _before_ making any edits to the RTF file.
 The reason is that if you edit the RTF and save the file (as RTF) the file size balloons (often to 100 megabytes or more) because Word is inserting an enormous number of its own RTF commands.
 The easy way to avoid this is to save the RTF file as `*.docx` and _then_ edit it.

+### What's the worst part about using RTF?

+It's very easy to have unbalanced curly brackets in the RTF file and this usually means the file cannot be opened.
+And sometimes it's hard to find the problem.

+### Why is some of my RTF file not showing up?

+An RTF file opens with `{\rtf1` and ends as soon as that opening curly bracket is closed with a `}`.
+If there is content after that closing curly bracket it won't show up.